 How to DIY Removal of Acoustic Ceiling:

-If this sounds too complicated, there are plenty of professionals who will do the job for you — painters, drywallers, handyman — but removing an acoustic ceiling a lot of labor and specific skills!
+If this sounds too complicated, there are plenty of professionals who will do the job for you — painters, drywallers, handyman — but removing an acoustic ceiling is always a lot of labor and requires specific skills!

 Give us a call and we will go over your specifics and come up with an appropriate fee!

-We truly hope we have helped you today, either with needed information or knowledge, but if you still have the problem and want it resolved, feel free to call us at 323-651-0635 and we will be glad to send you an technician to solve your particular problem.
+If you either needed information or knowledge, feel free to call us at 323-651-0635 and we will be glad to send you an expert to discuss your project.

 CHECK OUT MORE OF OUR CONTENT HERE.